AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/databases.md

 ## Add data

-After creating your database account, the **[!UICONTROL Add data]** step appears, providing an interface for you to explore your database hierarchy.
+After creating your database source account, the **[!UICONTROL Add data]** step appears, providing an interface for you to explore your database source account's table hierarchy.

 * The left half of the interface is a browser, displaying a list of data tables contained in your account.
 The interface also includes a search option that allows you to quickly identify the source data you intend to use.
 * The right half of the interface is a preview panel, allowing you to preview up to 100 rows of data.